warunatrivet/uwazi_test/Create-document-types.md

 ![New template](https://raw.githubusercontent.com/huridocs/uwazi-assets/master/wiki/screenshots/new_document_entity.jpg)

-When adding a new property to a document or entity type, you can choose whether you want that property to: be required, show in the library cards, and/or be included in the list of filters for which your users have access.
+When adding a new property to a document or entity type, you can choose whether you want that property to: be required, to be shown in the library cards, and/or to be included in the list of filters to which your users have access.

 ![property options](https://raw.githubusercontent.com/huridocs/uwazi-assets/master/wiki/screenshots/document_properties.jpg)